-Pallavi worked as the lead science teacher at Youth Connection Leadership Academy in Bronzeville, an alternative high school for at-risk youth.
-She currently works at UIC College Prep, where she has taught Introductory and AP Biology, as well as Biochemistry.
+Pallavi has spent her teaching career working in Chicago schools.
+Prior to becoming Executive Director, she started as the lead science teacher at Youth Connection Leadership Academy in Bronzeville, an alternative high school for at-risk youth.
+She also worked at UIC College Prep, where she taught Introductory and AP Biology, as well as Biochemistry.
 She has earned her Masters Degree in Secondary Science Education from Johns Hopkins University.
-Pallavi strives to inspire young minority women to join the competitive STEM fields.
+Pallavi strives to empower minority women to join competitive fields and become the future of educational leadership.

 Chief Financial Officer